dward2/BME547/Assignments/final_image_processor.md

 -->
 ## Grading

-The following is a partial list of aspects on which the project that will be graded.
+The following is a partial list of aspects on which the project will be graded.

 * Git Repository